 I also kept the dish refined sugar-free, using a combination of maple syrup and coconut sugar as sweeteners.

-What kind of pears are best to use for this pear crisp recipe?
+What kind of pears are best to use?

 I used Bartlett pears, but Anjou pears would work as well.